 Convenor: Mark Vessey, Green College Principal

-This series gathers scholars from the humanities living and working along the North American Pacific coast to investigate the idea of “oecology,” an older spelling of the modern concept “ecology.”
-We retain this defamiliarizing spelling because our speakers have been asked to talk about how we might rethink “ecology” through the study of premodern natural history, taxonomy, hierarchy, and categorization.
-By exploring an array of discourses about “oecology,” our series asks what conceptual or metaphorical resources might help us – as located moderns – reorient our perceptions about the premodern past and our present and future moments.
-Among other matters, speakers will discuss the relations among terms such as N/nature, landscape, ecology, economy, environment, and technology, and will ask how our regionally and temporally specific conceptions draw / differ from premodern inhabitations of the world.
-Download the series poster .pdf here.
+This series gathers scholars from the humanities living and working along the North American Pacific coast to investigate the idea of “oecology,” an older spelling of “ecology.”
+The spelling is retained so that we can rethink “ecology” through the study of premodern natural history, taxonomy, hierarchy, and categorization, and ask what conceptual or metaphorical resources might help us—as located moderns—reorient our perceptions about the premodern past and our present and future moments.
+The invited speakers will discuss the relations among terms such as nature, landscape, ecology, economy, environment, technology, and sustainability, and will ask how our regionally and temporally specific conceptions draw / differ from premodern inhabitations of the world.

 Senior Scholars’ Series: The Passions that Drive academic Life

 Convenor: Judith Hall, Department of Medical Genetics